 Falcon Australia does not believe that the delay brought about by the moratorium on hydraulic fracturing has impacted the carrying value of the asset.

-Work has commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.
-The work programme and the announcements during 2018 and 2019 provide sufficient evidence to support the carrying value of the asset.
+Work re-commenced in 2019, the work programme and announcements during 2019 and 2020 along with the 2017 Discovery Evaluation Report from the Amungee NW-1H well provide sufficient evidence to support the carrying value of the asset.